 The Sun Dance (The Son Dance)

-In Worksop, Nottinghamshire, a local newspaper columnist by the name of Thomas Ratcliffe said that when he was a child, his mother took him to a location about half a mile from their home.
-He said that on that particular Easter, as a gentle wind was blowing, he indeed saw the sun dancing
+In Worksop, Nottinghamshire, a local newspaper columnist by the name of Thomas Ratcliffe shared a story related to one Easter Sunday when he was a child.
+His mother took him to a location about half a mile from their home, and as a gentle wind was blowing, he indeed saw the sun seeming to dance.

 My Personal Experience

-In 2018, the Easter morning sun rose and went immediately into the clouds.
+In 2018, the Easter Sunday morning sun rose and went immediately into the clouds, and I was disappointed.
 In 2019, it was cold, windy, and cloudy, and I could not see a thing.
 In 2020, the forecast said Resurrection Sunday would be cold, cloudy, and rainy.
 I asked my husband to agree with me in prayer that the sun would shine so my friend could see it shout.
 On Saturday, the forecast still said cloudy with the chance of rain.

 Worship the Creator (Not His Creation)